PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 # Algorithms
 Now lets start getting ourselves familiar with the idea of "coding", or really, writing instructions for the computer in what we call "algorithms".

-Lets take an example.
+Lets take an example using example code.
 In your phone you probably have a bunch of contacts of people you call or text.
 How does your phone find that contact using only instructions?

 Say we have 1000 contacts and we want to find someone with the name of Johnny.
 How can we make some instructions about how to find the contact "Johnny"?
 We'll make some "code" (not real code).
 We call the idea of fake code "pseudo-code" (You will hear the term a lot).